NVSL/QuadClass-Resources/labs/Assembling-A-PCB/README.md

 I suggest you proceed in this order.
 This is roughly from easiest to hardest.

+This list covers all the parts on the BBB, your quadcopter, and the quadcopter remote.
+Some parts only apply to one or two of those boards.
+The parts that are relevant for BBB assembly have a BBB assembly drawing showing where, exactly, those parts should go.

 Note that on the remote, there are many parts you will leave unpopulated.
 Only put parts where there is solder paste.

-In the photos, I've highlighted the polarity markings on the beard and the part.
+In the photos, I've highlighted the polarity markings on the board and the part.

 #### Resistors